Skip to content

 • If unsure, use Settings > System > About to check under Device specifications.

 Visit manufacturer sites: NVIDIA, AMD, or Intel.
 Enter your GPU model and select the latest Game Ready (NVIDIA) or Adrenalin (AMD) driver.
-Choose Clean Installation during setup to wipe old driver remnants, preventing conflicts.
+Select Clean Installation during setup to remove old driver remnants and prevent conflicts.

 Download NVIDIA Graphics driver